 Sampling sites

 Most of sampling sites were in the Leech WSA and a few key rivers in the Sooke WSA were also included (Figure 2).
+Sampling sites in the Sooke were selected as a comparison to the Leach WSA to assess potential changes to reservoir water quality in a future diversion scenario.
 Rithet Creek is the largest tributary to Sooke Reservoir and Judge Creek is the second largest.
 Deception (gulch) is a small tributary to Deception Reservoir and the Leech River Tunnel (currently deactivated) terminates at Deception gulch.
 Thus, Deception Reservoir is a likely balancing reservoir for future inter-basin transfers, and it is separated entirely from the current water supply (Sooke Reservoir) by a dam.

 In the LWSA, Weeks and Chris Creek are headwater streams of the Leech River and Lazar and Jarvis Creeks are headwaters of Cragg Creek, a major tributary to the Leech.
 West Leech River is the other major tributary to the Leech River, and Leech-Beach site was located just downstream from the confluence of West Leech with the mainstem.
 The Leech Tunnel site was located near the effective mouth of the LWSA, at the Leech River Tunnel.